NEOC's Bring-your-own-map (BYOM) courses allow "punching" by smartphone. This article explains how to use it.

 If you're new to QR codes

-You will need a smartphone with a data connection.
-You may need to install an app to read QR codes.
+You will need a smartphone that can access the internet while you're in the woods.
+Also, you may need to install an app to read QR codes.

-Test your phone on this QR code, which will load the NEOC homepage in your phone's browser:
+Scan this QR code.
+It will load the NEOC homepage in your phone's browser:

-At the start location, there will be QR codes posted labeled Registration, Start, and Finish.
-(Note that Finish may be in a different location than Start.)
+Go to the start location with your phone, course map, and compass.
+There you will find QR codes labeled Registration, Start, and Finish.
+(Note that Finish may be in a different location than Start.
+Refer to your map.)

 1. Scan the Registration QR code.